-In this publication, we'll be discussing Van Kampen mutual funds.
-Our review will include a brief background of the company, and the services Van Kampen provides its clients.
-Next we'll talk about fee structures and investment returns.
-Finally, we'll review some of the top performing funds you'll find at Van Kampen.
+In this article, we'll be discussing Van Kampen mutual funds.
+This review will include a brief background of the company, and the services Van Kampen provides to its clients.
+Next, we'll talk about fee structures and investment returns.
+Finally, we'll review some of the top performing funds found at Van Kampen.

 Van Kampen Family of Mutual Funds

-Van Kampen consists of a large and diversified network of unaffiliated broker-dealers, banks and thrifts, insurance companies, and financial planners.
-This network includes over 250,000 financial advisors, with a smaller number of retail distributors accounting for a large proportion of the Van Kampen sales network.
+Van Kampen consisted of a large and diversified network of unaffiliated broker-dealers, banks and thrifts, insurance companies, and financial planners.
+This network included over 250,000 financial advisors, with a smaller number of retail distributors accounting for a large proportion of the Van Kampen sales network.

-Van Kampen, offers a full array of financial planning products including 401k plan administration, Roth IRAs, Traditional IRAs, and 529 plans.
-As part of Morgan Stanley, Van Kampen was teamed up with one of the largest asset management firms in the world with $740 billion under management in 2008.
-Van Kampen manages approximately $138 billion of that value.
-The company offers investors a full array of investment strategies such as growth, fixed income, global investment, and passive management.
+Van Kampen offered a full array of financial planning products including 401(k) plan administration, Roth IRAs, Traditional IRAs, and 529 plans.
+As part of Morgan Stanley, Van Kampen teamed up with one of the largest asset management firms in the world, with $740 billion under management in 2008.
+Van Kampen managed approximately $138 billion of that value.
+The company offered investors a full array of investment strategies such as growth, fixed income, global investment, and passive management.

-The minimum investment at Van Kampen is $1,000.
-In addition, nearly all of their funds carry a load, with only 8.1% of their assets in no-load mutual funds.
+The minimum investment at Van Kampen was $1,000.
+In addition, nearly all of their funds carried a load, with only 8.1% of their assets in no-load mutual funds.
 As of August 2008, the average return for the Van Kampen family of mutual funds was 6.50% over the last five years.

 Top Rated Van Kampen Mutual Funds

-As was the case with Pioneer, at least one of the three top rated funds at Van Kampen is a bond fund.
-Unfortunately, all three of these funds carry a front load, and the top rated fund is currently closed to new investors.
-With that in mind, here is a list of the top three rated funds at Van Kampen:
+As was the case with Pioneer, at least one of the three top rated funds at Van Kampen was a bond fund.
+Unfortunately, all three of these funds carry a front load, and the top rated fund were closed to new investors.
+With that in mind, here is a list of the top three rated funds at Van Kampen back in 2008:

 About the Author - Van Kampen Mutual Funds